Living at Milton

 A Family at School

-As members of Milton’s century-old boarding program, a diverse group of students from 26 states and 23 countries live in eight single-sex residential “houses” that are family-style and intimate.
+As members of Milton’s century-old boarding program, a diverse group of students from 29 states and territories and 29 countries live in eight single-sex residential “houses” that are family-style and intimate.
 Lots of fun is had, and lifelong friendships are formed in Milton’s houses, rich with tradition and personality.

 Why You’ll Love Living at Milton